DonGuillotine/auto-sales/README.md

 python manage.py runserver
 ```

 Your Django project is now up and running on your local machine.
-Open your web browser and go to http://127.0.0.1:8000/ to see the default Django page (: Happy Coding!
+Open your web browser and go to http://127.0.0.1:8000/ to see the default Django page.

+** Happy Coding! **